xiduzo/portfolio_astro/src/content/portfolio/spirit.md

 heroImage: "/portfolio/spirit/showreel.png"
 ---

-> _"A monster in my mind"_ <br /> Obsessive-compulsive disorder has had a profound impact on my life, muffling my school grades, discontinuing my social life and even forcing me to drop out of university <br/><br/> - OCD patient
+> _A monster in my mind_ Obsessive-compulsive disorder has had a profound impact on my life, muffling my school grades, discontinuing my social life and even forcing me to drop out of university
+> <cite>OCD patient</cite>

 ![visualization of monsters which can occupy the patients mind](/portfolio/spirit/monsters.png)